vishnugopal/replr/README.md

 ## Contributing & Development

-replr is built on Ruby and requires a Ruby 2.5.1+ installed to develop.
-It's pretty easy to get started and add a stack, please see [lib/replr/stack/node/repl_maker.rb](node's implementation) for a quick-start.
-There's also a companion integration spec that tests expected behavior in [spec/replr/stack/node/repl_maker_spec.rb](node's test suite) that you should emulate and implement for every stack you make.
+replr is built on Ruby and requires a Ruby 2.5+ installed to develop.
+It's pretty easy to get started and add a stack, please see [node's implementation](lib/replr/stack/node/repl_maker.rb) for a quick-start.
+There's also a companion integration spec that tests expected behavior in [node's test suite](spec/replr/stack/node/repl_maker_spec.rb) that you should emulate and implement for every stack you make.

 Most of the "scaffolding" around creating the REPL & dealing with docker's implementation details have been abstracted away if you use the `Replr::Stack::REPLMaker` class, so you only need to implement stack-specific functionality.
 This includes:

-- creating a Dockerfile.template (with %%VERSION%% tags) for the stack.
+- creating a `Dockerfile.template`([example](lib/replr/stack/node/Dockerfile.template)) (with %%VERSION%% tags) for the stack.
-- creating a library file from mentioned gems and versions
+- creating a library file ([example](lib/replr/stack/node/repl_maker.rb#L32)) from mentioned gems and versions.
-- & setting appropriate `set_filter_lines_for_install` to mask away unnecessary output during installation.
+- & setting appropriate `set_filter_lines_for_install` ([example](lib/replr/stack/node/repl_maker.rb#L27)) to mask away unnecessary output during installation.

 ## Details